Alexandra, Victoria: Bushfires

-Alexandra today
+Today

-Many tourists pass through this town on their way to Mount Buller ski resort from Melbourne and Lake Eildon.
+Many tourists pass through the town on their way to Mount Buller ski resort from Melbourne and Lake Eildon.
 Fraser Camping Area bordering Lake Eildon within Lake Eildon National Park attracts many visitors to the area.

 To the south of Alexandra, Lake Mountain Alpine Resort, near Marysville, also attracts many day trippers to the mountain, especially during the winter snow.

 Cathedral Range State Park, near Taggerty, south of Alexandra is also a popular location for hiking and camping.

 The Great Victorian Rail Trail branches to Alexandra and is popular.

 The town of Alexandra contains the Timber Tramway and Museum (located at the Alexandra Railway Station), and the National Trust classified post office and law courts.
 There is a local market on the second Saturday of each month from September to May, an annual art show at Easter, an agricultural show and rose festival in November, and an annual Truck, Ute & Rod Show in June on the Queen's Birthday long weekend.

 An annual Christmas Tree Festival is held in December and in July 2015 Alexandra conducted its first Beanie Festival, which is now also an annual event.